maca/tiny/README.md

 The advantage over Rails' markup method such as tag and content\_tag is that generated strings need not to be explicitly concatenated.

+In addition to defining view helpers to be used from templates, a Widget can substitute a template view with the benefit of inheritance.
+Currently no template handler es provided but is not all that cumbersome explicitly rendering the Widget.

+    controller Products
+      def index
+        products = Product.all
+        render :text => ProductList.new(products).to_html
+      end
+      ...

 ## Shortcuts

 Including `Tiny::HTML` gives access to shortcuts for HTML tags.
 Caution